easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

 * Fix: Business Search Categories in Listing Search widget and shortcode.
+* Tweak: Removed business category from EPL meta-boxes, use the hierarchal taxonomy to manage categories and sub categories.

 = 3.2.1 March 24, 2018 =